-In the Pacific Northwest, the art of cedar weaving is as old as the majestic trees that motivate its strength.
-Just as the cedar trees stand tall and resilient against the elements, this cultural practice remains strong among the native communities of the region.
+In the Pacific Northwest, the tradition of cedar weaving is as ancient as the towering trees that inspire its durability.
+Just like the cedar trees that brave the elements, this cultural custom endures among the indigenous peoples of the area.

 The intricate art of cedar weaving, passed down through generations, holds a deep cultural significance and plays a vital role in preserving the stories and values of the indigenous peoples.